• Skip to content

 Most people want to follow a leader who cares for them as individuals.

-Schedule the budget meeting by providing several date/time choices for the committee members.
+Schedule the budget meeting by providing the committee members with several date/time choices.

-The goal is to give committee members date/time options so they feel like they have a say.
+The goal is to give committee members date/time options to feel they have a say.

 Work with them on their time availability to make them feel valued.